Skip to content

 Prerequisites

-• A Cloudflare API token with Zone:DNS:Edit, Workers:Edit, Account:Workers KV:Edit
+• A Cloudflare API token with Zone:DNS:Edit, Account:Workers Scripts:Edit, Account:Workers KV Storage:Edit.
+See CI secrets for the minimal token template.

 1. Initialize